AcademySoftwareFoundation/aswf-sample-project/SECURITY.md

 Occasionally, a security researcher will identify a vulnerability and request a CVE ID for it themselves.
-This makes the vulnerability public, in which case the project should respond promptly to prepare a new release that address the issue.
+This makes the vulnerability public, in which case the project should respond promptly to prepare a new release that addresses the issue.
 This may happen in the case where it is not obvious to users how to report the issue to the project from the outset, hence the need to publicize a reporting policy.
 Because CVE's are public, a CVE without a corresponding software patch demands